ArcticTexan/personal-projects/Game of Life/README.md

 python3 game_of_life.py
 ```

-3. The script will prompt you for dimensions and delay of the grid, then it will run until you Keyboard Interrupt with ctrl+C or cmd+C on Mac
+3. The script will prompt you for dimensions and delay of the grid, then it will print the board to terminal every delay ms until you Keyboard Interrupt with ctrl+C or cmd+C on Mac

 ## Features